jamiepinheiro/cyclic_tv_reference_paradox_finder/README.md

 # Cyclic Tv Reference Paradox Finder

-_Cyclic TV Reference Paradoxes_ occur when a chain of fictional TV show references contain a cycle.
+_Cyclic TV Reference Paradoxes_ occur when a chain of fictional TV show references form a cycle.
+Each show’s reality depends on another being fictional, so a cycle of these dependencies is a paradox.

 > ie.
 >